Dance changes lives.

 The What Dance Can Do Project is…

 - A philanthropic and artistic start up (our legal status is of a non profit organization, “Verein”).
 All team members are volunteers.
 We hope to trigger the interest and generosity of partners to fund our first projects.
 We partner with organizations that use dance as a leverage for social inclusion and youth development.
 Dancing can be life-changing for children and young adults.
-The organizations we aim to support work for the physical, mental and emotional well being of disadvantaged youths.
-They also encourage, empower, educate and nurture aspiring artists from disadvantaged backgrounds and promote ballet among financially disadvantaged audiences.
+We work for the physical, mental and emotional well being of disadvantaged youths.
+We also want to encourage, empower, educate and nurture aspiring artists from disadvantaged backgrounds and promote ballet among financially disadvantaged audiences.
 We are growing a network of local associative players to organize dance workshops (for children and local instructors) and potentially support students with high potential to access high quality training longer term (through scholarships).

 - Until this date, we have organized dance workshops and events for about 150 children and young adults, in Kenya with Anno’s Africa and in Paris at the Necker Hospital.